This transcript has been edited for clarity.

 Dr. Singer: Given that the study did not meet its primary endpoint but showed several positive signals, how do you see these data influencing clinical practice?

 The low-dose fluocinolone acetonide implant delivers continuous corticosteroid for up to 3 years.
-With similar visual and anatomic outcomes and roughly half the number of injections, I think this supports earlier use—especially in pseudophakic patients.
+With similar visual and anatomic outcomes and roughly half the number of injections, I think this supports earlier use.
+In pseudophakic patients, the data is stunning but even in phakic patients, a switch to FAc is rational, reasonable and may be a good idea.

 Dr. Singer: What about steroid challenge testing?
 Did this study change your approach?

-Dr. Riemann: In the study, patients underwent a steroid challenge with difluprednate 4 times daily for 2 weeks.
+Dr. Riemann: In the study, patients underwent a steroid challenge with difluprednate four times daily for 2 weeks.
 In my practice, I typically use prednisolone acetate 1% for about 4 weeks.

 Dr. Singer: Any final thoughts?